smitpi/PSToolKit/docs/docs/New-CitrixSiteConfigFile.md

 # New-CitrixSiteConfigFile

 ## SYNOPSIS
-All a config file with Citrix server details.
+A config file with Citrix server details and URLs.
-To be imported as variables.
+To be used in scripts.

 ## SYNTAX